jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 # Why is there something rather than nothing?

 ## The Universe as Information
-There are many competing frameworks which attempt to describe reality: quantum mechanics, general relativity, string theory etc. The one thing they all agree on?
-All are united in that they rely on information to describe reality, at every layer of complexity:
+There are many competing theories about what the universe is made of, and why and how it exists.
+Quantum mechanics, general relativity, string theory—all these frameworks offer different perspectives.
+Yet, despite their differences, they share a fundamental agreement: information lies at the core of how we understand reality.

 - **Particles** have properties such as position, momentum, spin, and charge—all pieces of information that distinguish one particle from another.
 - **Entanglement** is a phenomenon where particles become linked, and the state of one instantaneously influences the state of another, regardless of distance.
 This non-local behavior suggests that information is a fundamental aspect of the universe, transcending classical concepts of space and time.